GuessHuIAm/replication/notebook.md

 ## Code Organization ##
 - Constants

-    For enhanced modularity and customizability, we stored vital constants in the `constants.py` file, containing constants such as the host and ports of each of the replicas as well as a set of illegal characters that user input is validated against to prevent injection attacks with SQL commands,
+    For enhanced modularity and customizability, we stored vital constants in the `constants.py` file, containing constants such as the host and ports of each of the replicas as well as a set of illegal characters that user input is validated against to prevent injection attacks with SQL commands as well as interfering with regular expression matching functionality.

 ## Testing ##
 - Unit Testing

 - Integration Testing
-Manual testing of primary replica failure was done by programmatically terminating replicas by using the `Process.terminate()`
+Manual testing of primary replica failure was done by programmatically terminating replicas by using the `Process.terminate()` and demonstrating that no gap in functionality occurred on the client's end, given that one replica was still functional.
+An additional test proving synchronization of data was done by creating new accounts when Replica 0 had already failed and Replica 1 became primary, then terminating Replica 1 (thus rendering Replica 2 the new primary), and ensuring that the accounts made previously were still recognized as registered, not new, users.